wtsi-hgi/shepherd/README.md

 ...could be invoked with:

-    export prefix_dir="some_backup"
+    export SHEPHERD_prefix_dir="some_backup"
-    shepherd --route=backup backup_date="$(date +%Ymd)" /path/to/backup
+    shepherd -v backup_date="$(date +%Ymd)" through backup take /path/to/backup

-A list of named routes and their parametrised variables can be found
+A list of named routes and their parametrisable variables, for the given configuration, can be found with:
-with:

-    shepherd help named_routes
+    shepherd help routes

 ## Library